 Examination board: Edexcel (course code 1BS0) Examinations: There are 2 external examinations at the end of Year 11 covering the two themes taught.
-One examination will cover 'Investigating small business' and the other will cover 'Building a business'.
+Paper 1 'Investigating small business' covers theme one taught in Year 10 Paper 2 'Building a business' covers content from theme 2 taught in Year 11.